 Fascism

-Fascism rejects the view that violence is inherently negative or pointless but rather views imperialism, political violence, and war as means to national rejuvenation.
-Fascists often advocate for the establishment of a totalitarian one-party state, and for a dirigiste economy (a market economy in which the state plays a strong directive role through economic interventionist policies), with the principal goal of achieving autarky (national economic self-sufficiency).
-Fascism's extreme authoritarianism and nationalism often manifest as a belief in racial purity or a master race, usually blended with some variant of racism or discrimination against a demonized "Other", such as Jews, homosexuals, ethnic minorities, or immigrants.
-These ideas have motivated fascist regimes to commit massacres, forced sterilizations, deportations, and genocides.
+Fascism views forms of violenceincluding political violence, imperialist violence, and waras means to national rejuvenation.
+Fascists often advocate for the establishment of a totalitarian one-party state, and for a dirigiste economy (a market economy in which the state plays a strong directive role through market interventions), with the principal goal of achieving autarky (national economic self-sufficiency).
+Fascism emphasizes both palingenesisnational rebirth or regenerationand modernity when it is deemed compatible with national rebirth.
+In promoting the nation's regeneration, fascists seek to purge it of decadence.
+Fascism may also centre around an ingroup-outgroup opposition.
+In the case of Nazism, this involved racial purity and a master race which blended with a variant of racism and discrimination against a demonized "Other", such as Jews and other groups.
+Marginalized groups that have been targeted by fascists include various ethnicities, races, religious groups, sexual and gender minorities, and immigrants.
+Such bigotry has motivated fascist regimes to commit massacres, forced sterilizations, deportations, and genocides.
 During World War II, the genocidal and imperialist ambitions of the fascist Axis powers resulted in the murder of millions of people.

 Since the end of World War II in 1945, fascism has been largely disgraced, and few parties have openly described themselves as ''fascist''; the term is often used pejoratively by political opponents.
 The descriptions ''neo-fascist'' or ''post-fascist'' are sometimes applied to contemporary parties with ideologies similar to, or rooted in, 20th-century fascist movements.
-Some opposition groups have adopted the label anti-fascist (often shortened to antifa) to signify their stance.
 Provided by Wikipedia

 -